-As of December 31, 2024, we owned 135 properties and had 132 leases on these properties, and our five largest tenants accounted for approximately 16.9% of our total lease revenue.
+As of December 31, 2023, we owned 135 properties and had 137 leases on these properties, and our five largest tenants accounted for approximately 14.4% of our total lease revenue.
 A consequence of a limited number of tenants is that the aggregate returns we realize may be materially adversely affected by the unfavorable performance of a small number of tenants.
 We generally do not have fixed guidelines for industry concentration, but we are restricted from exceeding an industry concentration greater than 20% without approval of our investment committee.
-As of December 31, 2024, 15.8% of our total lease revenue was earned from tenants in the Diversified/Conglomerate Services industry, 14.5% was earned from tenants in the Automotive industry, 9.9% was earned from tenants in the Buildings and Real Estate industry, and 9.0% was earned from tenants in the Telecommunications industry.
+As of December 31, 2023, 14.1% of our total lease revenue was earned from tenants in the Telecommunications industry, 14.0% was earned from tenants in the Automotive industry, 12.5% was earned from tenants in the Diversified/Conglomerate Services industry, and 7.6% was earned from tenants in the Healthcare industry.
 As a result, a downturn in an industry in which we have invested a significant portion of our total assets could have a material adverse effect on us.
-Similarly, events and actions that may not affect us directly, such as tariffs or changes in government regulation, could nevertheless have a material adverse effect on us if such events and actions adversely impact our tenants.